2001 Translation

 Barnes’ Notes on the Bible comments:

-‘Some reckon this date from the accession of Nabopolassar (father of Nebuchadnezzar) in 625-BCE, and suppose that Ezekiel here gives a Babylonian date as a Jewish date (as in Ezekiel 1:2); But it is not certain that this accession formed an era in Babylon, and Ezekiel does not elsewhere give a double date, or even a Babylonian date.
-Others date from the 18th year of Josiah, when Hilkiah discovered the Book of the Law (supposed to be a jubilee year): This would give 594-BCE as the 30th year, but there is no other instance in Ezekiel of reckoning from this year.’
+‘Some reckon this date from the accession of Nabopolassar (father of Nebuchadnezzar) in 625-BC, and suppose that Ezekiel here gives a Babylonian date as a Jewish date (as in Ezekiel 1:2); But it is not certain that this accession formed an era in Babylon, and Ezekiel does not elsewhere give a double date, or even a Babylonian date.
+Others date from the 18th year of Josiah, when Hilkiah discovered the Book of the Law (supposed to be a jubilee year): This would give 594-BC as the 30th year, but there is no other instance in Ezekiel of reckoning from this year.’

 There is also, of course, the possibility that there is a textual corruption here, and it didn’t originally read 30th.
 However, this is just speculation.